 - Configure Web Adaptor, following the instructions in Configuring ArcGIS Web Adaptor after installation.

-When configuring the web adaptor, you must enable administration through the web adaptor.
-This allows users in Windows Active Directory to publish services from ArcGIS Desktop.
-When the users in these roles connect to the server in ArcGIS Desktop, they must specify the Web Adaptor URL.
+When configuring ArcGIS Web Adaptor, you must enable administration through the Web Adaptor.
+This allows users in Windows Active Directory to publish services from ArcMap.
+When the users in these roles connect to the server in ArcMap, they must specify the Web Adaptor URL.

 - Set the authentication method for the web adaptor using IIS Manager.